Sunday, November 7, 2021

 6. Stay Here Till My Baby Comes Back

 Howlin' Wolf's final recording sessions at Memphis Recording Service were held in 1953.
-I'm not sure exactly when during that year, but records show they were mastered in the fall.
-So this album would likely be released late 1953.
-"All Night Boogie" was the only track here released as an A-side of a single, so I used it to lead off the second side.
-And I used it as the title track as well.
+I'm not sure exactly when during that year, but records show they were mastered in the fall, so this album would likely be released in late 1953.
+"All Night Boogie" was the only track here released as an A-side of a single, so I used it to lead off the second side and as the title track as well.

 I'm not sure what Wolf's obsession with California was -- he recorded "California Blues #1," "California Blues #2" and "California Boogie."
 I couldn't find any other song he recorded with a different state named.

-The sessions in 1953 were kind of an end of an era for Howlin' Wolf.
-In March 1954, he recorded his first studio session at Chess Studios in Chicago, and recorded every subsequent session there (except for one session in London in 1970).
+The 1953 sessions were kind of the end of an era for Howlin' Wolf.
+In March 1954, he recorded his first studio session at Chess Studios in Chicago and every subsequent session there (except for one session in London in 1970).

 All of these tracks are available on Smokestack Lightning: The Complete Chess Masters 1951-1960.

-NOTE: I don't make any claims to the album cover artwork.
+NOTE: I don't make any claims about the album cover artwork.
 I just took existing artwork and altered them a bit.

 1. wonderful!!!
 Nothin' better than the Wolf! thank you.